-Evan S. Fieldston is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP), an assistant professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania and attending physician in the Division of General Pediatrics at CHOP.
-He is also the Medical Director of Clinical Operations at CHOP.
+Evan S. Fieldston is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP), an associate professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania and attending physician in the Division of General Pediatrics at CHOP.
+He is also an associate chief medical officer at CHOP.

 Complemented and strengthened by PolicyLab’s approach to dissemination and implementation, my research aims to ensure that children have access to high-quality, safe, effective, patient-centered, efficient, and high-value care – all delivered at the right time in the right place in the right way by the right provider.